 Are there treetop walks outside of Vermont?

-Karen on her way through the jungle to the treetop walk in Singapore.
+Karen on her way through the jungle to the treetops in Singapore.
 Living with MS interfered with this attempt but we will be back.
 For now, we did the one in Vermont instead.

 Singapore Treetop walk quest: First attempt